International Computer Science and Engineering Society (ICSES)

 Cite this manuscript as

-Azween Abdullah, "IoT-enabled Industrial Wireless Sensor Networks for Next Generation Smart Grid Industry 4.0," ICSES Transactions on Computer Networks and Communications (ITCNC), In Press, pp. 1-2, Dec.
-2017.
+Azween Abdullah, "IoT-enabled Industrial Wireless Sensor Networks for Next Generation Smart Grid Industry 4.0," ICSES Transactions on Computer Networks and Communications (ITCNC), vol. 4, no. 1, pp. 1-2, Mar.
+2018.

 For External Scientific Databeses